RemiBouOrg/jfrog-cli-setmeup/CONTRIBUTING.md

 make build
 ```

+> go v.16.x or above is required

 ## Run all tests
 ```
 make test
 ```

+> note that in order to run the tests some package management clients need to be installed - npm, maven, nuget, docker

 ## Run coverage and open the html report
 ```